 Tackling the vast issues involved in factory farming can seem daunting, but you don’t need to be a seasoned activist—or have a ton of free time—to make a difference.
-Here are five petitions to help animals that will take only a few minutes to sign but could have a major impact on the lives of animals and the future of our planet.
+Here are seven petitions to help animals that will take only a few minutes to sign but could have a major impact on the lives of animals and the future of our planet.

 Urge grocery chain ALDI to do better for chickens.

 Overcrowded, dark, and filthy sheds; open wounds; twisted necks and exposed organs; and live chickens in piles of rotting birds—this is what our investigation uncovered at a contract farm for one of ALDI’s suppliers.

 Mercy For Animals’ first U.S. retailer report ranks companies according to their efforts to address the most pressing welfare issues associated with chickens raised for meat.
 In particular, it highlights how large retailers like ALDI have failed to meaningfully reduce chicken suffering.

 Over 200 companies have adopted the Better Chicken Commitment, a set of standards to ban some of the cruelest practices from their chicken supply chains.
 But ALDI is dragging its feet.
 Urge ALDI to adopt meaningful policies to address the worst abuses permitted in its chicken supply chain.

 Halt plans to build a cruel octopus farm.